Simogo

-Simogo (formally known as Simogo AB) is a Swedish independent video game developer based in Malmö.
+Simogo is a Swedish independent video game developer based in Malmö.
 The company was founded in 2010 and is best known for creating games for mobile devices, including Year Walk and Device 6.
-Its name comes from the name of its founders Simon (SIM), and Gordon (GO); the 'O' from the Swedish word "och" meaning "and".
+Its name comes from the name of its founders Simon (sim), and Gordon (go); the "o" from the Swedish word "och" meaning "and".

-Prior to Simogo, founders Simon Flesser and Magnus "Gordon" Gardebäck worked at Southend Interactive, creating ilomilo (Xbox 360) amongst other games.
+Prior to Simogo, founders Simon Flesser and Magnus "Gordon" Gardebäck worked at Southend Interactive, creating ilomilo amongst other games.

 History

 In 2004, Simon Flesser was an animator for movies and commercials.
 With the release of the Nintendo DS in the same year, he became interested in developing games for the then-new platform.
 In 2007, he produced art for several Southend Interactive games.

 While working at Southend Interactive, he met Magnus “Gordon” Gardebäck.
 In 2010, the duo decided to leave and establish their own company.
 Although their roles are not clearly defined, Flesser works on art, sound, and design, while Gardebäck programs and manages paperwork.

 Before releasing a game, Simogo posts a visual collage teasing its inspirations.
 Hints are also visible throughout their blog, often hidden throughout seemingly normal announcements.
 After releasing their games, the company will usually provide insight into the development process as well as explain their previously cryptic clues.

 Following the 2019 release of Sayonara Wild Hearts through Annapurna Interactive, Simogo and Annapurna announced they had reached a multi-year agreement for further publishing of Simogo's games.